AvePoint/cloud-api/docs/docs/services-and-features/elements/customers/specific-customers.md

 ## Permissions

 The following permission is required to call the API.
-You must register an app through Elements for Partners > App registration to authenticate and authorize your access to AvePoint Graph Modern API.
+You must register an app through Elements for Partners > App registration to authenticate and authorize your access to AvePoint Graph API.
 For details, refer to [App Registration](https://cdn.avepoint.com/assets/apelements-webhelp/avepoint-elements-for-partners/index.htm#!Documents/appregistration.htm).

 | API | Permission  |
 |-----------|----------|